permoller/CrudApp/README.md

 # ASP.NET Integration tests

-Automated integration tests have been made that starts an instance of the application that runs against an in-memory SQLite database.
+Automated integration tests have been made that starts an instance of the application runs tests agains it.

-[WebApplicationFactory](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-7.0) is used to start the application and modify the service registrations in the IoC container for external dependencies like the database.

-A new instance of the application with its own in-memory database can be created using `WebAppFixture`.
+A new instance of the application with its own database can be created using `WebAppFixture`.
 It can be created in individual tests or reused with `IClassFixture` or `ICollectionFixture`.
-By reusing an instance, test run against the same database so they may influence each other.
+By reusing an instance, tests run against the same database so they may influence each other.
 But it will also save time by not having to start a new instance.

+[WebApplicationFactory](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-7.0) is used by `WebAppFixture` to start the application and tweek the configurations and service registrations.

+The environment is set to Unittest.
+This means the settings in appsettings.Unittest.json can be used to configure the settings (like the database type) to use in the application when running integration tests.

+The database used is either an in-memory Sqlite database or one of the other supported databases running in a Docker container managed by [Testcontainers](https://testcontainers.com/).

 The server log-output that happens during test execution is captured and written to the output of the individual tests.